Huespal/Bookstore/README.md

 I've added the Search, Pagination and Comments bonus features directly into the respective views, Search and Pagination into the Books List view and Comments into the Book Detail view.
 But those are potential separate components to be shared across the application and may include its own testing use cases.

-The Pagination it's been done locally as per challenge requirements.
-In a real world production application, I would suggest handling the pagination server side to avoid the client to store more data than is required in the current view.
+The Pagination it's been done locally but in a real world production application, I would suggest handling the pagination server side to avoid the client to store more data than is required in the current view.
 Having a paginated API endpoint allows the client to ask for the specific data only when the user requires it.

 A 'Not Found' view may be included to handle all routes different from the Book List view and the Book Details view.